PurpurMC/PurpurDocs/mkdocs/Commands.md

     ```

 ## /purpur
-- This command allows reloading the purpur.yml config and viewing the Purpur version.
+- This command reloads the purpur.yml config and shows the Purpur version.

 - **examples**:
     - `/purpur reload` reloads purpur.yml without a restart